 Anna did not have to wait long for a son.
 On 26 February 1361, she gave birth to a son named Wenceslaus in Nuremberg.
 His birth was met with great rejoicing.
 Anna herself even informed the Pope about his birth.
 The birth of a son had increased Anna’s position.
 From then on, Charles would refer to her as his “beloved wife”.
 Anna was also said to be the most beautiful woman of her day.
 She was also known to be very intelligent.

 Thanks to her literacy, Anna was known to have had a lively correspondence with some of the most influential people of her era, including Petrarch and Pope Innocent VI.
 She was clearly on her way to becoming a great Empress.
 Unfortunately, her promising life and career were cut short.
 On 11 July 1362, Anna gave birth to a third child, a son, who was stillborn.
 Anna died later that the same day at the age of 23.
 She was buried at St. Vitus Cathedral in Prague.

 Anna of Swidnica is yet another queen whose promising life was cut short by childbirth.
 Given her talents, if she lived longer, she could have accomplished a lot more, and be better remembered today.
 Charles seemed to have mourned her death, unlike the death of his second wife.
 This time it would be another ten months before he remarried.
-His third wife was Anna’s second cousin, Elizabeth of Pomerania.
+His fourth wife was Anna’s second cousin, Elizabeth of Pomerania.
 Anna’s son would grow up to be Charles’s successor, King Wenceslaus IV of Bohemia.
 He was also King of Germany, but he would never become Holy Roman Emperor.
 He inherited Anna’s lands in Swidnica after the death of her uncle in 1368.1

 Bayerova, Sarka; “He called her his ‘dearest wife’ (Anna of Swidnica)”